Do you have a diagnosis of CFS or ME?

 What we need our doctors to understand is that, ‘not every patient or situation fits neatly into a guideline.
 A guideline may not cover every eventuality and each patient’s circumstance needs to be taken into consideration when a treatment or test is decided upon.’

-It would be ideal if all Doctors diagnose via symptoms, and effectively use their listening skills.
+It would be ideal if all doctors diagnose with the clinical picture in mind, and effectively use listening skills.
 We need them to be up to speed on all the symptoms of B12 deficiency and help those in desperate need of a correct diagnosis and the inexpensive treatment required.
 The new BNF guidelines now record the cost of Hydroxocobalamin as 55 pence.